Analysis | Supreme Court fight highlights the new political reality: America under minority rule

 As for the “mandate” in 2018, Democrats won 22 of the 33 Senate seats that were up, winning by more than 17 million more votes.
 Cotton’s data aren’t wrong, they’re just willfully incomplete.
 But, then, given his fervent support for opposing a judicial nomination by Obama in 2016, he either had to admit that his opposition then was insincere or come up with some rationalization.

 That same conflict between admitting the truth and rationalizing an unpleasant situation exists at a broader scale for Republicans.
 The party has repeatedly failed to win a majority of the vote in presidential contests, relying instead on the electoral college to win the White House.
-It keeps winning a majority of the Senate by taking seats from states which make up less than a majority of the population.
+It keeps winning a majority of the Senate by taking seats from states that make up less than a majority of the population.

 In normal times, this is a side effect of the Founders’ desire to, among other things, keep a geographically disparate nation united by giving less-populated areas an audible voice.
 Now, though, it’s become a cudgel for a political minority to continue to wield power, leveraging and fostering an increase in partisan hostility.